tristan-smith/EE361Lab4/ee361lab4report.md

 These fields have particular properties that can have a large influence on how much power you are receiving.
 The first property that can heavily influence how much received power you are getting is distance from transmitter to receiver, since for an isotropic receiver and transmitter you are radiating equal power out in all directions, the power of the signal is equally spread out over the surface of a sphere, which leads to a squared power loss over a distance.
 This means that if you were to go twice as far from the transmitter as you had been, you should receive four times less power.
-Another factor that can heavily effect how much power you receive is the polarization of your antenna.
-As waves propagate out from the transmitter, they oscillate either vertically or horizontally, and if your receiving antenna is not matched with the correct orientation then your received power will drop heavily.
-One final component that effects the received power of your signal is the multipath of the signals propagation.
+One other component that effects the received power of your signal is the multipath of the signals propagation.
 Multipath happens when a signal bounces off of a piece of terrain like a building, but still finds it's way to the receiver.
 This can cause distortions in the signal, as you get either constructive or destructive interference based on the phase change introduced by the different amounts of time that the two signals take to reach the receiver.
+The attentuation can get even worse when you do not have Line of Sight (LOS) to the transmitter because this means that you are relying on multipath signals to get your message to the receiver.

 Antenna polarization is another subject that is important to radio transmission, because it can heavily effect the received power.
 Antenna polarization is the orientation of the antenna with respect to the wave.